 - Power Hair: As shown in the picture, she always wears her hair short.
 She's one of the few sci-fi examples of this trope.

 - Rebel Leader: An unconventional example in that she has very little weight in the plot of Return of the Jedi.
-This is rectified by Rogue One and Rebels.
+This is rectified by Rogue One, Rebels and Andor.

-- The Rival: She was this to Mina Bonteri when Mina was still aligned with the Republic Senate, particularly when it came to trying to sway Padmé over to their respective groups.
-Padmé thinks they're actually Not So Different when it comes down to it, but Mothma has a more idealistic view of the Republic and is hopeful they can affect positive changes by working together.
+- She was this to Mina Bonteri when Mina was still aligned with the Republic Senate, particularly when it came to trying to sway Padmé over to their respective groups.
+Padmé thinks they're actually the same when it comes down to it, but Mothma has a more idealistic view of the Republic and is hopeful they can affect positive changes by working together.

 - Reasonable Authority Figure: